 When on the brink of losing everything, what is the cost of survival?

 This is a story about money.
 Don’t let them fool you otherwise.
-When Mac loses his child in a clash with the local police, he is visited by three strangers who advise him to take the city's cash settlement, relocate and forget his grief–or else stay and remain impoverished surrounded by memories of the world his child fought so hard to protect.
-This world premiere from Academy Award-winning ensemble member Tarell Alvin McCraney explores how grief, justice, sexuality, gender, history and even pride become secondary concerns in the wake of currency.
+When a Chicago father loses his child in a clash with the police, he is visited by three strangers who advise him to take the city’s cash settlement, relocate and forget his grief–or else remain, haunted by memories of the world his child fought so hard to protect.
+This lyrical world premiere from Academy Award-winning ensemble member Tarell Alvin McCraney is a vital and timely look at the spirit of activism set against the most indifferent system of them all: the almighty dollar.

 Recommended for Grades 9+, Windfall (in collaboration with Awoye Timpo - director of last season’s Leroy and Lucy) explores themes of gender, justice, grief, sexuality, race, and class.
 In addition to Theater classes, we highly recommend this play for History, English Literature, and Social Science classes.